tudor-malene/Easygrid/README.md

 If you define the property securityProvider: then it will automatically guard all calls to the grid

-Easygrid comes by default with a spring security implementation
+Easygrid comes by default with a spring security implementation.
+Using this default implementation you can specify which _roles_ are allowed to view or inline edit the grid

 #### Other grid properties: